 Mature skin

-How to use the serum to make it work effectively?
+How to use serum to make it effective?

 - on thoroughly cleansed and toned skin